matheus-pereira/elric/website/versioned_docs/version-25.x/WatchPlugins.md

 ## Choosing a good key

-Jest allows third-party plugins to override some of its built-in feature keys, but not all.
+elric allows third-party plugins to override some of its built-in feature keys, but not all.
 Specifically, the following keys are **not overwritable** :

 - `c` (clears filter patterns)
 - `i` (updates non-matching snapshots interactively)